Colleges and universities in Michigan sent Tim Allen sweaters and t-shirts to wear on the air, and he did.

 Binford Tools, as promoted by Tim on "Tool Time", was featured in Toy Story (1995), which also starred Tim Allen.
 It can be seen, in the scene, when Woody is trying to help Buzz escape from Andy's evil next door neighbour''s room.
 Woody pushes a red toolbox off the side of the counter and when the toolbox comes into shot, you can see the Binford logo on the toolbox.

 On the show, the actual ages of each of the characters are the following: Brad is 11, Randy is 10 and Mark is 6.
 The oldest brother Brad, is thirteen months older than the second brother, Randy.
 However, in reality, Zachery Ty Bryan was 10, Jonathon Taylor Thomas was 10, and Taran Noah Smith was 7.
-Jonathan Taylor Thomas, who played Randy, is older by a month and a day than Zachery Ty Bryan, who played his older brother.
-Bryan was considerably taller than Thomas, which allowed him to be passed off as the older brother.
-In later seasons, Taran Noah Smith who played Mark, the youngest brother, had a height advantage over Thomas.
+Jonathan Taylor Thomas, who played Randy, is older by a month and a day than Zachery Ty Bryan, who played the eldest brother, Bryan.
+Since Bryan was considerably taller than Thomas, it gave the illusion that he could be passed off as the older brother.
+In later seasons, Taran Noah Smith, who played Mark, the youngest brother, had a height advantage over Thomas.

 In Germany, the series' title is "Hör mal wer da hämmert" means "Listen Who's Hammering", an allusion to the German title of the movie "Look Who's Talking".

 The name Binford in Binford Tools, the company that sponsors the Tool Time show, comes from a family's last name that one of the producers has befriended.

 Stephen Tobolowsky was the original choice to play Al Borland; but due to a film commitment, Richard Karn got the part of Al after filming four episodes.